Riley Greene Preview, Player Props: Tigers vs. Yankees

 Riley Greene At The Plate

-- Greene has had an RBI in 27 games this year (28.4%), including five multi-RBI outings (5.3%).
-He has also driven home three or more of his team's runs in one contest.
+- Greene has driven home a run in 27 games this season (28.1%), including more than one RBI in 5.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.